tobiaskrause/dstore-workbench/readme.md

 Replicate
 ---------
 The implementation of this strategy can be found in ReplicateBroker(.h).
 It uses the same round robin mechanism to balance the occupancy between the nodes.
-But it addtional add a replicate of the file to the network to minimize the chance of data lost after a node become unavailable.
+But it additional add a replicate of the file to the network to minimize the chance of data lost after a node become unavailable.